aswanipranjal/basic-programs/README.md

 # basic-programs

-This repo contains all the general prectice programs I have created.
+This repo contains all the general practice programs I have created.